jobrouter/typo3-process/Documentation/module.rst

    Initial Process module screen

 First you have to define a process link.
-It is the representation of a JobRouter process.
+It is the representation of a JobRouter® process.
 Then configure the instance links you need.
 These represent the steps of a process and are used in the form finisher.